 Christmas Brigadeiro

-If you like a traditional Brazilian sweets, you will love these Christmas Brigadeiro then!
-They are dressed up in festive sprinkles.
-Plus they also have a wonderful aroma of winter spices and a hint of orange liquor.
-So cozy and delicious!
+If you like traditional Brazilian fudgy balls, you will love this Christmas Brigadeiro recipe.
+These rich, chewy truffle balls have a wonderful aroma of winter spices and a hint of orange liquor.
+Additionally, they are adorned with festive sprinkles.

 Jump to Recipe